Article relevant to the tax year 2018/19 – What are the Property Allowable costs to reduce my tax?

 Once you have replaced these items, you may turn your attention to the decoration.
 You will be able to claim 100% of the costs if you renew the paintwork and plasterwork to make them look shiny and new.
 The same applies to the replacement curtains, carpets and furniture as I have mentioned before.

 There are times when it would appear that improvements have been made to a property.
 Many accountants would capitalise these costs.
 As HMRC’s website says “alterations due to advancements in technology are generally treated as an allowable repair rather than an improvement.
-If the functionality and character of the asset is broadly the same.
+If the functionality and character of the asset are broadly the same.
 For example, when single glazed windows are replaced with double glazing.”

 As such the fact that you replace boilers, plumbing, wiring etc; these costs will be allowed to be offset against your property profits.
 These costs help you reduce your property tax bill